A Barrier Function Approach for Bilevel Optimization with Coupled Lower-Level Constraints: Formulation, Approximation and Algorithms: Algorithm Design

-Theorem \ref{lem:local_M} provides an interesting method to estimate the negative upper bound at the optimal point $h_i(x,y^\ast_t(x))$, as long as there exists one point $y$ in $\mathcal{Y}(x)$ such that $h_i(x,y)<-d$ for any $i$.
+Theorem \ref{lem:local_M} provides an interesting way to estimate the negative upper bound at the optimal point $h_i(x,y^\ast_t(x))$: as long as there exists a tuple $(y, d)$ in such that $y\in \mathcal{Y}(x)$ and $h_i(x,y)<-d$ for any $i$, it is possible to compute the desired negative upper bound.
 This enable us to solve the aforementioned difficulty without explicitly assuming a negative upper bound at the optimal point.

-Now we already have the evaluation of $h_i(x,y^\ast_t(x))$ for each $x$.
-To solve the lower-level problem in barrier reformulation, we also need to inspect the strong convexity of lower-level problems, allowing us to use accelerated gradient methods to obtain the global optimal solution $\widetilde{y}_s$ for each $x_s$.
+The next result computes the strong convexity constant of lower-level penalized objective $\widetilde{g}_t(x,y)$, allowing us to use accelerated gradient methods to obtain the global optimal solutions.
 The proof is provided in Appendix \ref{proof:prop:strongly_convex}.

 \begin{proposition} Suppose the assumptions in Theorem \ref{lem:local_M} are satisfied, then for any fix $x$ and $t$, the barrier reformulation for the lower-level problem, expressed in (\ref{eq:barrierreformulationlowerlevel}), is $\mu_{\widetilde{g}_t}$-strongly convex in $y\in\{y:h_i(x,y)<0,\ i=1,...,k\}$.
 Further \begin{enumerate} \item $\mu_{\widetilde{g}_t}=\mu_g$ when Assumption \ref{assumption:nonlinear2} holds; \item $\mu_{\widetilde{g}_t}=t\frac{\sigma}{H^2}$ when Assumption \ref{assumption:linear2} holds, for some constant $H$ and $\sigma$ be defined as follows: \begin{itemize} \item Denote $\sigma(x)$ as the smallest eigenvalue of the following matrix (which is independent of $y$ due to the linearity of the lower-level problem)